Logboy2000/HKGuessr/readme.md

 - **[The HK Wiki](https://hollowknight.wiki/)**: Provided 54 of the screenshots in game
 - **[HK Title Generator](https://prashantmohta.github.io/TitleGenerator.HollowKnight/)**: Used to make the game's logo
 - **[GeoGuessr](https://www.geoguessr.com/)**: Inspired by the mechanics of GeoGuessr.
-- **Contributors**: Anyone who chooses to contribute locations, bug reports, and suggestions!
+- **Community Contributors**: Special thanks to everyone who has contributed image packs and locations!
+See the full list of contributors on the [Image Pack Creator](https://logboy2000.github.io/HKGuessr/locationRequest.html) page.

 ## Support Me
 I don't want your money.
 Donate to charity or something.